 Celebrating more than 55 years, the Lake Forest Symphony is the only fully professional orchestra in Lake County.
 The orchestra has been honored numerous times by the Illinois Council of Orchestras, winning Illinois Orchestra of the Year in 2006 and Symphony Guild of the Year in 2006 and 2011.
 Music Director Emeritus Alan Heatherington won Conductor of the Year in 2005 and 2012 as well as the prestigious Cultural Leadership award in 2010.
 Susan Lape won Executive Director of the Year in 2014.

 The Lake Forest Symphony presents five concert pairs in its Masterworks Series and four performances in its Salon Series while regularly featuring prominent guest artists.
 A pre-concert lecture by musicologist Jim Kendros enhances each performance.
 Complimentary post-concert receptions also offer a unique opportunity for audience members to meet Lake Forest Symphony musicians and to enjoy refreshments and lively conversation.

 Lake Forest Symphony’s Composer-in-Residence James Stephenson is an internationally renowned composer and a cherished resident of Lake Forest.
 The Lake Forest Symphony is committed to presenting at least one work by James Stephenson each year.

 As is often said, “The children of today are the musicians and the audience of tomorrow.”
 Because education is extremely important, the Lake Forest Symphony strives to reach as many young children and students as we can during our subscription season.
 Currently, our outreach reaches thousands of school children throughout Northern Illinois.
 We accomplish this through our age-appropriate Youth Concerts.
 These programs bring students to the performance hall to hear the full orchestra perform a program specifically geared towards their age group.

 A Brief History

 Robert Kalter and William English founded the Lake Forest Symphony in 1957 as a chamber orchestra of volunteer musicians.
 By 1965 the group had over 60 players, and in 1988 became fully professional.
-Under the visionary leadership of conductors Victor Aitay, Paul Anthony McRae, David Itkin, and Alan Heatherington the Symphony firmly established a distinguished reputation.
+Under the visionary leadership of conductors Victor Aitay, Paul Anthony McRae, David Itkin, Alan Heatherington and Vladimir Kulenovic, the Symphony has firmly established a distinguished reputation.